AnyConnect requires the following information for configuring VPN connectivity:

 You, the AnyConnect user, should be familiar with:

-Connection entries: VPN connections configured on your device.
-These are configured manually or automatically and are listed on the AnyConnect home screen.
+Connection entries: VPN connections configured on your device manually or automatically.
+Connection entries are listed on the AnyConnect home screen.
 The current active connection entry is identified in the AnyConnect VPN panel on the app's home screen.

-How to establish a VPN connection: you can do this manually by tapping the connection entry in the connection list, or by tapping the checkbox or slider in the AnyConnect VPN panel.
+How to establish a VPN connection: manually tap the connection entry in the connection list, or tap the checkbox or slider in the AnyConnect VPN panel.
 VPN connections can also be made automatically using procedures provided by your administrator.

-The authentication method used to establish a connection: this may mean remembering your username and password or importing and assigning a user certificate to a connection entry.
+The authentication method used to establish a connection: remembering your username and password or importing and assigning a user certificate to a connection entry.

 AnyConnect is a sophisticated networking application that also allows you to carry out the following activities: